 I am married to Carolyn and we have two grown up children Ruth and Rachel who both live away.
 Carolyn works as the Regional Safeguarding Officer for the Darlington and Newcastle districts of the Methodist Church.

 M&E Circuit has some great work going on with exciting mission projects and some wonderful people.
-Carolyn and I are both looking forward to being part of this work, making new friends and living with you in the months and years to come.
+God is always doing something new in our churches and community and I am confident he is with us as we navigate through challenging times.
+We enjoy living here, making friends and being part of the Church family.
 I wish you every blessing.

 Revd.
 David Godfrey